roadiz/AbstractApiTheme/README.md

 If you created a `Event` node-type, API content will be available at `/api/1.0/event` endpoint.

+Note: In listing context, only node-type-fields from *default* group will be exposed.

 ### Getting node-source details

 For each node-source, API will expose detailled content on `/api/1.0/event/{id}` endpoint.